PatChizzy/KaggleX-/README.md

 # Project Directory
 This repository contains the code for multiple projects related to data analysis and machine learning.
 Unfortunately, due to the large size of the data used in some of these projects, I was unable to push it to this repository.
 However, I have provided links to where you can find the data for each project.

-The content of this repo is subject to change, as I'm still working on more projects.

 ## Table of Contents